Divorce Mediation Services

 Divorce doesn’t have to mean chaos or courtrooms.
 We help families transition from a one-home to a two-home household through collaboration, clarity, and support—so everyone can move forward with dignity.

-What’s the difference?
+What’s the Difference?

-Divorce Coach
+Mediator/ Divorce Coach

 Psychotherapy

-Who Mediation is for
+Who Mediation is for?

 For families of divorce, there are a lot of decisions that must be made collaboratively.
 For most co-parents, these can create sticky situations that are hard to negotiate, create conflict, which ultimately affects kids.